Pradumnasaraf/DevOps/Docker/README.md

 -  We can create Docker secrets though CLI `external:`

 ```bash
 echo "<password text>" | docker secret create psql-pw -
 ```

 or

-- Create a password file and then pass the path in the stack file. `file:`
+- Create a file with password and then pass the path in the stack `file:`

 ```yaml
 services: